-But the church at Mount Sterling, grieved gut the course that certain brethren had purthe course matter, refused to admit them to dis this matter, refused to admit them to dis this Table; for which act the Associate Lord's Tomally withdrew its fellowed be Lord's land withdrew its fellowship nos at once that church.
-The result of all these proceedings was might have been expected.
 The might have been expected.
-The ask as magnificant to mourn the declension of Association its bounds.
-Many neglected responsible themselves together, or came to assemble themselves together, or came together, not for the better, but for the worse, spether, better generally had a declining ministration was a sickly, wasting society The charts scale and a declining minis-trans was a sickly, wasting society.
-Jere-trans vardeman visited some of the congre-tion regularly, and, by his exhorter with various and, by his exhortations, gnies resindle the glow of spiritual life in tree to that had already grown cold.
-But his influence could not prevent dissenren arising, for the church at Lulbegod was, year after year, declared to be in district comprised in disorder." is the years one churches, with a membership of bot fourteen hundred souls.
-Mount Sterland the state of the connection of the connectio Twenty-one influential brethren had ben appointed to help Luibegrud to an distinct of her difficulties; and they had bes so far successful as to report that church that in order.
-Still, their circular presented special picture of the condition of religious sciety; for, though some outpourings had takes place, religion continued to languish.
+The might have been expected.
+The such as implication began to mourn the declension of Association within its bounds.
+Many partial Association within its bounds.
+Many neglected religion within themselves together religion within the medical warms assemble themselves together, or came to assemble the better, but for the to assemble themselves together, or came together, not for the better, but for the worse. together, hot generally had a declining ministrate church generally was a sickly, wasting society.
+The church generally had a declining ministry, and was a sickly, wasting society.
+Jeretry, and vardeman visited some of the congremant vardeman, and, by his exhorter might value and, by his exhortations, gainst to rekindle the glow of spiritual use gations rekindle the glow of spiritual life in tried to that had already grown cold.
+But hearts that could not prevent disseneven his mind arising, for the church at Lulbesions nom arising, for the church at Lulbe-grud was, year after year, declared to be "in disorder."

+In the year 1817, North District comprised twenty-one churches, with a membership of twenty fourteen hundred souls.
+Mount Sterlabout Sterling still remained excluded from the connecing still remained influential Twenty-one influential brethren had been appointed to help Lulbegrud to an been approach of her difficulties; and they had been so far successful as to report that church been so lar church at last in order.
+Still, their circular presented a gloomy picture of the condition of religious society; for, though some outpourings had taken place, religion continued to languish.
 A night season prevailed, and the love of many waxed cold.
-Divisions still existed, brethren were at variance one with mother.
-Elder Vardeman at last withdrew his ministerial labors from them, and the churches to which he had been preaching fully, indeed, that they now had no one to administer to them the ordinances of Christ!
-Some seemed to forsake the church entirely, and to delight themselves more in the systemes of Freemasonry than in the services of the sanctuary; in fact, the Association, in the continued exercise of its advisory prerogstive, had, at last, to declare that it was strong for Baptists to sit in Masonic lodges.
-Such was the state of things in the North acknowledge them."

-District when Jeremiah Vardeman wrote to John Smith, informing him that "he had withdrawn from the churches in Montgomery, but that the Lord had thereby opened a door of excluness to him.
-The brethren there, he had no doubt, would be glad to have his services, and, he thought, they would liberally
+Divisions still existed, and brethren were at variance one with another.
+Elder Vardeman at last withdrew his ministerial labors from them, and the churches to which he had been preaching were left destitute.
+They complained mournfully, indeed, that they now had no one to administer to them the ordinances of Christ!
+Some seemed to forsake the church entirely, and to delight themselves more in the mysteries of Freemasonry than in the services of the sanctuary; in fact, the Association, in the continued exercise of its advisory prerogative, had, at last, to declare that it was wrong for Baptists to sit in Masonic lodges.
+Such was the state of things in the North District when Jeremiah Vardeman wrote to John Smith, informing him that "he had withdrawn from the churches in Montgomery, but that the Lord had thereby opened a door of usefulness to him.
+The brethren there, he had no doubt, would be glad to have his services, and, he thought, they would liberally acknowledge them."